dmbarbour/wikilon/docs/Runtime.md

 ## API Concepts

-The runtime API will be oriented around an agent's view of the system.
+The runtime API should be oriented around an agent's view of the system.

-An agent will view and update a dictionary through the window of RESTful, hierarchical, long-running *transactions*.
-Transactions will have plain-text names (if you ask for one) and serializable representation.

-Transactions wrap a dictionary to add useful features:

-* track reads and detect read-write conflict
-* support merge-friendly structured edits (rename, command pattern)
-* support naming conventions and dictionary objects

-Dictionaries remain anonymous and immutable, named by secure hash.
-We'll use a transaction to name a mutable dictionary.

 Some operations we might want to perform:

 * read or update a word's definition
+* perform a set of updates atomically
 * input a program, binary, or dictionary
 * output a program, binary, or dictionary
+* partial program output, background parallel
+* process program as text (for editable views)
-* evaluate, optimize, compile a program
+* evaluate, type, optimize, compile a program
+* profile computation; line item accounting
-* subscribe, receive alerts upon change
+* subscribe, alerts upon change (callbacks?)
-* rename a word or dictionary object
+* rename dictionary object, special edits
+* find clients of a word, reverse lookup
-* create new anon word with prefix
+* find words with a common prefix or suffix
-* command pattern updates

-In context of a multi-agent REST system with caching and subscription concerns, we might need to ensure every program we interact with has an name for future lookups.
-Or at least that we're only able to subscribe to named computations.
-For subscriptions, I may need to support callbacks.

-Conveniently, I don't need sophisticated fine-grained input or output.
-That is, I don't need to input individual words, open and close blocks.
-I can push that sort of trivial work up to Haskell easily enough.
-Simple binary streams is sufficient, such that I can work from lazy byte strings in Haskell.
-I might need to indicate which secure hash dependencies we're missing, but that's about it.

-An optimized program may involve applying partial evaluation, staging, static linking, rewrite optimizations, etc..
-The output is still an Awelon program.
-JIT compilation might involve conversion to LLVM or C for Clang.
-It would be... convenient to readily study output from JIT compilations. (*Aside:* C would be more widely useful if I can avoid too many dependencies.)
+To support atomic updates, I have at least two options.
+One is the DVCS approach: an agent operates in a 'workspace' with its own logical copy of the dictionary, then we 'merge' updates from multiple agents with an ad-hoc best effort to resolve conflicts.
+Another approach is long-running hierarchical transactions, which is basically the same thing but we also track reads, evaluations, assumptions or assertions, and thus we can detect read-write conflicts and push them back to the agent.
+With transactions we might provide merge-friendly structured edits, such as renaming an object or constructing a new work order or command operation without concern about how things are named.

+I think the 'transaction' oriented dictionary is generally better.

+It seems to me that most input and output can occur as binary streams or chunked lists.
+Fine grained program input (e.g. at the level of open/close block and add word) seems unnecessary.
+Whether it's worth introducing depends on how much it complicates the runtime API.
+I may need to track down missing secure hash resources, however.

+*Aside:* By 'optimized' output, I want *Awelon* code after all the rewrite optimizations, static linking, staging, etc..
+By 'compiled' output, I would like relocatable JIT code (Clang or LLVM?) or similar.

-*Note:* Security models (HTTP authentication, HMAC bearer tokens, etc.) and collaborative conflict avoidance patterns (discretionary locks, [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html)) are not part of this C runtime API.
+*Note:* Security models (HTTP authentication, HMAC bearer tokens, etc.), collaborative conflict avoidance patterns (discretionary locks, [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html)), and accounting (quotas, policy for costs shared via memoization or stowage), are not part of this C runtime API.
 I believe they can be implemented more or less independently, and I don't want to commit to any particular model.

 ## Evaluation